Povstalec/StargateJourney/atm9.md

 there are because Stargate Journey works slightly differently with that modpack, it seems there is a need for a separate guide that fully explains all differences present.

+# Progression
+Stargate Journey progression in ATM9 is the same as normally, except with the slight difference that you can find a Stargate Pedestal by just randomly wandering around for long enough.
+You can still find the Buried Stargate through a map you get as a final trade from the Archeologist Villager, but you now have more options.

+{: .highlight }
+On older versions of ATM9, the Map that leads to the Buried Stargate could instead lead to one of the many Stargate Pedestals that Common Stargates Datapack generates.

 # World Generation
 ## Stargates
 All The Mods 9 uses the [Common Stargates Datapack](https://www.curseforge.com/minecraft/texture-packs/common-stargates),